FEMA camps conspiracy theory

-The FEMA camps conspiracy theory is a belief, particularly within the American Patriot movement, that the United States Federal Emergency Management Agency (FEMA) is planning to imprison US citizens in concentration camps, following the imposition of martial law in the United States after a major disaster or crisis.
+The FEMA camps conspiracy theory is a belief, particularly within the American Patriot movement, that the United States Federal Emergency Management Agency (FEMA) is planning to imprison United States citizens in concentration camps, following the imposition of martial law in the United States after a major disaster or crisis.
 In some versions of the theory, only suspected dissidents will be imprisoned.
-In more extreme versions, large numbers of US citizens will be imprisoned for the purposes of extermination as a New World Order is established.
+In more extreme versions, large numbers of United States citizens will be imprisoned for the purposes of extermination as a New World Order is established.
 The theory has existed since the late 1970s, but its circulation has increased with the advent of the internet and social media platforms.

-The existence of FEMA concentration camps has been debunked, although the US government previously interned US citizens in concentration camps during WWII and developed, but did not implement, contingency plans for mass internment of US citizens in the 1980s.
+The US government imprisoned Japanese-American citizens in internment camps during WWII and developed, but did not implement, the Rex 84 contingency plan for mass internment of US citizens in the 1980s.

 About FEMA

 FEMA is a United States government agency tasked with the effective management of major emergencies within the country, including ensuring the continuity of government during a large-scale disaster including a nuclear war.
 It provides federal relief to areas afflicted by natural disasters.

-The precursor agency to FEMA was the Federal Civil Defense Administration established by President Harry S Truman in 1950 pursuant to executive order #10186.
+The precursor agency to FEMA was the Federal Civil Defense Administration established by President Harry S Truman in 1950 with Executive Order 10186.

-FEMA was established in 1979 under executive order #12127 by President Jimmy Carter.
+FEMA was established in 1979 under Executive Order 12127 by President Jimmy Carter.
 It was established to coordinate the response to any major disaster that has occurred in the United States that overwhelms local and state authorities.
 In 2002, it was finally codified into law and made a component of the Department of Homeland Security.
-As well as providing large-scale emergency-management, FEMA is also the largest flood-insurer in the United States, mainly because most private insurance companies do not offer flood-insurance.
+As well as providing large-scale emergency-management, FEMA is also the largest flood-insurer in the United States, mainly because most private insurance companies do not offer flood insurance.

-Proponents of the conspiracy theory argue FEMA's mission is a cover up for its 'real' purpose — to assume control of the United States following a major disaster or threat — and that the organization is 'the executive arm of the coming police state'.
+Proponents of the conspiracy theory argue FEMA's mission is a cover up for its "real" purpose — to assume control of the United States following a major disaster or threat — and that the organization is "the executive arm of the coming police state".